LIVE: Bambie Thug @ Heaven, London

 Deep beneath Charing Cross station, something evil lurks.
 When Bambie Thug, Eurovision enigma and PVC gender disrupter, promises a brief early set at iconic gay bar Heaven, you can’t ignore the siren song that drags you downstairs into the long, misty basement.
 Between the folk in the crowd who are aware that they were born naked and the rest is drag, to the horned Maleficent wannabes and the distressingly normal looking ladies in anoraks, it’s clear that Bambie Thug’s tentacles are stretching beyond their pop metal origins and into the rest of the unsuspecting world.

 The problems come when the real world intrudes on Thug’s theatrical underworld.
 If this show took place at three AM, with an inebriated crowd poised to erupt at the far-more-suggestive-than-expected first act, then this would have been a brilliant show from start to finish, but for a crowd who’ve mostly run straight from the office?
 We aren’t ready for this level of drama, and it doesn’t land.
 A voiceover leads us in a breathing exercise before Thug glides onstage for ‘hex so heavy’, and from the second they come onstage, they present a performance that’s as absorbing as it is gorgeous.
-Yes, Thug is lip-syncing through most of the show, but it’s their presence that makes this more special than just a karaoke session, giving the pretty nightmare they evokes a more than human face.
+It’s their presence that makes this more special than just a karaoke session, giving the pretty nightmare they evokes a more than human face.
 Each pose struck could be a vogue cover.
 However, evoking an otherworldly supernatural spirit doesn’t exactly help to build a connection with the crowd, who nod politely for the first twenty minutes, until Thug encourages us with a wave of their gloved hand on ‘Kawasaki (I Love It)’ and we visibly relax, as if permission has been granted to have fun.
 Rinsing the bass on ‘Bye Boy’ lets us become absorbed into the fuzz.

 Then, suddenly, Thug casts their first spell.
 Starkly lit with almost no backing, they sing ‘Children Are Playing’, really singing it with their full range.
 Bare and organic and artificial all at once, fists raise in solidarity across the room, emblazoned with goosebumps.
 “Take a moment to look around and see how lucky you are,” commands Thug, their speaking voice gentle, “silence speaks volumes but we can be loud together.”
 When Thug takes their show seriously, they’re insanely magnetic, and glances beneath their lashes betray real emotion during the cheers for ‘Careless’.